-One In 10 Workers Are Independent Contractors, Labor Department Says
+1 In 10 Workers Is An Independent Contractor, Labor Department Says

 The Labor Department released what seems like a surprising finding Thursday: It says last year, 10.1 percent of the workforce was independent contractors — down from 10.7 percent in 2005, the last time it conducted the survey.